DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <div class="col-md-6">
 <h2 style="color:#009623;">Welcome to Darien Library Express Services!</h2>

-On July 1st, we will resume offering in-person services in addition to our enhanced virtual offerings.
-Curbside pick-up will move to the Community Room when we reopen.
+On **July 6th**, we will resume offering in-person services in addition to our enhanced virtual offerings.
+Curbside pick-up moves to the Community Room on July 1st.
 <br />
 <br />
 We do not have a date when full services and programs will resume.
 The health and safety of our community and patrons is our top priority and we will continue to abide by federal, state and local regulations and guidance.